ajack2001my/tvlist/README.md

 Update from previous version:

-Program has been expanded to not just quickly find your show torrents, but to get news about the series and search some popular torrent search engines.

-Restructured the output as well as cleaned up the source code.
-Looks more refined now compared to the previous "quick and dirty" look of the code.

-Removed the tvlist.png file as it is now embedded in the source code and will be auto-generated if not found during the HTML generation.
+Code has been restructured, added a few more new websites to support your search/download efforts.
+Layout has changed and should be easier to use.

 -----------------------

 Free Pascal 3.0.2 was used to compile this source code.
-Has been tested in Win32 and Linux targets.
+Has been tested in Windows and Linux environments and on 32-bit and 64-bit targets.